extropium/leaflet_ionic/sql-for-data-science-1-master/week-2/README.md

 didn't need to do anything specific to get a result.

-If, however, another column is specified in the `SELECT` statement, we'd need to
+If, however, another column is specified in the `SELECT` statement, we'd need to indicate how we'd like the number of customers to be counted.
+This is where `GROUP BY` is u